At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 In 2008, when I started my first blog, guest posting used to be my primary traffic strategy.

 I’d write a guest post on Copyblogger or Problogger and get thousands of visitors and hundreds of email subscribers.
+The benefits of organic traffic I'd get from a link on those sites was an after thought.

 Man, I miss those days.